conda-forge/geoapis-feedstock/README.md

 1. Update PyPI geoapis package
 2. Fork feedstock
 3. Update recipe (meta.yml):

     a.
 Package version

     b.
 Reset build number to 0

     c.
-Update SHA256 with latest has from PyPI - go to history - click on latest version
+Update SHA256 with latest has from PyPI

+       - navigate to _latest version_

+       - click on _download files_

-       - click on options for the tar.gz
+       - click on _view hashes_ for the tar.gz

 4. Push changes to GitHub and open PR
 5. Merge PR when all tests pass
 Feedstock Maintainers